RCD(0,N)-spaces with small linear diameter growth: Introduction

 \section{Introduction}

 In recent years, the theory of RCD($K,N$) spaces has a remarkable development.
-After Lott-Villani \cite{lott2009ricci} and Sturm \cite{sturm2006geometry, sturm2006geometry2} introduced the curvature dimension condition CD($K,N$) independently, the notion of RCD($K,N$) spaces was proposed and analyzed in \cite{gigli2015differential, ambrosio2019nonlinear}, as a finite dimensional counterpart of RCD($K,\infty$) which was first introduced in \cite{ambrosio2014metric}.\ Roughly speaking, a CD($K,N$) space is a metric measure spaces $(X,d,m)$ with Ricci curvature bounded from below by $K\in\mathbb{R}$ and dimension bounded from above by $N\in[1,\infty]$, and RCD($K,N$) spaces are those infinitesimally Hilbertian CD($K,N$) spaces.\ One of the disadvantages of CD($K,N$) for finite $N$ is the lack of a local-to-global property.\ To this aim, Bacher and Sturm \cite{bacher2010localization} introduced the reduced curvature dimension condition CD$^*$($K,N$) and as before, RCD$^*$($K,N$) spaces are infinitesimally Hilbertian CD$^*$($K,N$) spaces.\\ The motivation of studying RCD($K,N$) (resp.\ RCD$^*$($K,N$)) spaces is to single out the “Riemannian” class in CD($K,N$) (resp.\ CD$^*$($K,N$)) spaces, which excludes Finsler manifolds.\ Therefore, it is natural to expect that some analytical and topological properties of Riemannian manifolds also hold on RCD($K,N$) or RCD$^*$($K,N$) spaces.\\ It is well-known that for Riemannian manifolds, the Ricci curvature controls the fundamental group very well and one of the famous open problems in this area is that an open manifold with nonnegative Ricci curvature has a finitely generated fundamental group, conjectured by Milnor \cite{milnor1968note} in 1968.\ Some partial solutions of the Milnor Conjecture have been done by Anderson \cite{anderson1990topology}, Li \cite{li1986large} and Sormani \cite{sormani2000nonnegative} among others.\ Anderson and Li proved that if a manifold with $Ric\geqslant0$ has Euclidean volume growth, then the fundamental group is finite and this result has been extended to an RCD($0,N$) space $(X,d,m)$ by Mondino-Wei \cite{mondino2019universal}.\ A key technical point to get information on the fundamental group $\pi_{1}(X)$ is to study the universal cover and the group of deck transformations, which is a quotient of the fundamental group $\pi_{1}(X)$ and will be defined as the revised fundamental group $G(X)$ in the next section.\\ However, it is unknown that whether an RCD($0,N$) space $(X,d,m)$ is semi-locally simply connected or not.\ Hence, one cannot say that the universal cover $\tilde{X}$ is simply connected and $G(X)$ is isomorphic to $\pi_{1}(X)$.\ We are only able to derive structure properties on $G(X)$, without extra assumption of semi-locally simple connectedness.
+After Lott-Villani \cite{lott2009ricci} and Sturm \cite{sturm2006geometry, sturm2006geometry2} introduced the curvature dimension condition CD($K,N$) independently, the notion of RCD($K,N$) spaces was proposed and analyzed in \cite{gigli2015differential, ambrosio2019nonlinear}, as a finite dimensional counterpart of RCD($K,\infty$) which was first introduced in \cite{ambrosio2014metric}.\ Roughly speaking, a CD($K,N$) space is a metric measure spaces $(X,d,m)$ with Ricci curvature bounded from below by $K\in\mathbb{R}$ and dimension bounded from above by $N\in[1,\infty]$, and RCD($K,N$) spaces are those infinitesimally Hilbertian CD($K,N$) spaces.\ One of the disadvantages of CD($K,N$) for finite $N$ is the lack of a local-to-global property.\ To this aim, Bacher and Sturm \cite{bacher2010localization} introduced the reduced curvature dimension condition CD$^*$($K,N$) and as before, RCD$^*$($K,N$) spaces are infinitesimally Hilbertian CD$^*$($K,N$) spaces.\\ The motivation of studying RCD($K,N$) (resp.\ RCD$^*$($K,N$)) spaces is to single out the “Riemannian” class in CD($K,N$) (resp.\ CD$^*$($K,N$)) spaces, which excludes Finsler manifolds.\ Therefore, it is natural to expect that some analytical and topological properties of Riemannian manifolds also hold on RCD($K,N$) or RCD$^*$($K,N$) spaces.\\ It is well-known that for Riemannian manifolds, the Ricci curvature controls the fundamental group very well.\ In this area, one famous open problem in the past was that an open manifold with nonnegative Ricci curvature has a finitely generated fundamental group, conjectured by Milnor \cite{milnor1968note} in 1968.\ This conjecture was of great interests until Bru\`e-Naber-Semola \cite{brue2023fundamental} constructed a counterexample $M^{7}$ with $Ric\geqslant0$ such that $\pi_{1}(M^{7})=\mathbb{Q}/\mathbb{Z}$.\ However, it is still worth studying under what conditions Milnor Conjecture holds.\ Some results in this direction have been accomplished by Anderson \cite{anderson1990topology}, Li \cite{li1986large} and Sormani \cite{sormani2000nonnegative} among others.\ Anderson and Li proved that if a manifold with $Ric\geqslant0$ has Euclidean volume growth, then the fundamental group is finite and this result has been extended to an RCD($0,N$) space $(X,d,m)$ by Mondino-Wei \cite{mondino2019universal}.\ A key technical point to get information on the fundamental group $\pi_{1}(X)$ is to study the universal cover and the group of deck transformations, denoted by $G(X)$, which is a quotient of the fundamental group $\pi_{1}(X)$ and called revised fundamental group in \cite{sormani2001hausdorff}.\\ Moreover, in a more recent paper \cite{wang2023rcd}, Wang proved that any RCD($K,N$) space $(X,d,m)$ is semi-locally simply connected, which implies that the universal cover $\tilde{X}$ is simply connected and $G(X)$ is isomorphic to $\pi_{1}(X)$.\ Hence, the structure properties derived by Mondino-Wei \cite{mondino2019universal} on $G(X)$ hold on the fundamental group $\pi_{1}(X)$.\ We will review this point in the next section.